 - Water.
 Drink plenty of it... even if you are not thirsty.
 You want to drink enough water to avoid getting thirsty.
 It's important to stay hydrated.

-- Carry a refillable water bottle.
+Tip: Carry a refillable water bottle with you at all times.
 Saving money on purchasing bottled water may encourage you to drink more.

 - Dress appropriately.
 Dress in light-weight, light-colored, loose-fitting clothing.
 Cotton fabric is suggested.

 - Wear a hat or carry an umbrella.
 Blocking the sun's harmful rays will reduce your chances of sunburn, AND make you feel cooler.

 Tip: Wearing a hat or carrying an umbrella does NOT mean that you can skip on applying sunscreen!

 - Avoid midday heat.
 The sun is the hottest between noon and 4:00 p.m.
 This is a good time to have lunch, nap, go to a movie, or go shopping indoors.

 Tip: Follow these tips to help you stay cool at Disney World that includes specific areas in each park where you can find relief from the heat.

 Limit vigorous activity.
 Limiting vigorous activity during the hottest part of the day is advised.